Special Gift Offer

 Most Versatile

-The head supports 0.08-inch line thickness and works perfectly with all 25cc trimmers of the brand.
+The head supports 0.08-inch line thickness and works perfectly with all 25cc trimmers of the same brand.
 In fact, it is preferred over the original heads that come with many of the models.

 Pros